tinyheero/wessim/README.md

 * Insert sizes are drawn from a normal distributon
 * The original `getRegionVector` function has now been moved into its own script (`get_region_vector.py`).
+* Cleaned up the original repository (e.g. removed the `Wessim_ver_1.0` folder)

+**Enhancements to the code have been done for the "ideal target" mode (i.e.
+`Wessim1.py`.
+If you are looking to run the probe hybridization module, you should refer back to the original repository (https://github.com/sak042/Wessim)**

 # Introduction

-**Wessim** is a simulator for a targeted resequencing as generally known as exome sequencing.
-Wessim basically generates a set of *artificial* DNA fragments for next generation sequencing (NGS) read simulation.
+Wessim is a simulator for a targeted resequencing as generally known as exome sequencing.
+Wessim basically generates a set of **artificial** DNA fragments for next generation sequencing (NGS) read simulation.
 In the targeted resequencing, we constraint the genomic regions that are used to generated DNA fragments to be only a part of the entire genome; they are usually exons and/or a few introns and untranslated regions (UTRs).